 drone of hundreds of voices from a doorway to the right—the rest of the school must already be here—but Professor McGonagall showed the first years into a small, empty chamber off the hall.

-a limited period of time
+a limited period of time during which something lasts

-term banquet will begin shortly, but before you take your seats in the Great Hall, you will be sorted into your Houses.
+“The start-of-term banquet will begin shortly, but before you take your seats in the Great Hall, you will be sorted into your Houses.

 an abrupt spasmodic movement

 Harry’s heart gave a horrible